sysgears/selenium-automation-bundle/docs/Introduction to Data Driven Testing.md

 ___

-In a real application, when your application uses complex objects, it's easy to mimic the object structure in a YAML file and retrieve various object properties in your tests.
+In a real application, when your application uses complex objects, it's easy to mimic the object structure in a YAML file and retrieve various object properties in your tests thanks to the bundle's `data` module.

 We've only scratched the surface of the Data Driven Testing approach in Selenium Automation Bundle.
 If you want to know more, follow to [Data Driven Testing in Action].